 John C. Mozena is a marketing and communications professional who brings decades of private-sector experience to the fight for liberty and free markets.

-Currently, John is a consultant and contract service provider for nonprofit and private-sector organizations, as well as an independent policy advocate in the areas of corporate welfare and transit policy.
+Currently, John is a consultant and contract service provider for nonprofit and private-sector organizations, as well as an independent policy advocate in the areas of economic development, corporate welfare and transit policy.

 Most recently, John was the vice president for marketing and communications at the Mackinac Center for Public Policy.
 In that role, he directed outreach that communicated the Mackinac Center’s solutions to state and local policy questions to key audiences, improving the quality of life for all Michigan residents.
 His team’s work influenced public opinion so that policymakers were encouraged to act in the broad public interest rather than narrow private or government interests and advanced the organization toward its goal of “liberty and opportunity for all people” by promoting free-market policies and challenging governmental overreach.